List of political parties in Greece: 2009–present

-The global economic crisis that largely affected Greece, consequently had an impact in reshaping the party system that was stagnant for decades.
-We observe a decline in confidence for the two major traditional parties, that caused the end of the continuous two-party system and single-party governments.
-There is a new move towards the creation of coalitions and an increase in the number of parties entering parliament.
+The 2008 financial crisis and the Greek government-debt crisis had an impact in reshaping the party system that had been stagnant for decades.
+Confidence in the traditional parties declined; this led to the end of the continuous two-party system and single-party governments.
+There was new movement towards the creation of coalitions and an increase in the number of parties entering parliament.

 The party that rose through the crisis was the Coalition of the Radical Left (SYRIZA).
 It finished second on the crucial May 2012 legislative elections and later won the 2015 elections.
-It was the first party from the Left wing in Greece's history to win an election.
+It was the first party from the left wing in Greece's history to win an election.

-A new cleavage in the party system ideology that was created during the economic crisis and was evident in the 2012 elections was a pro- or anti-European stance.
-This resulted in an unprecedented coalition between the major traditional parties New Democracy and PASOK, and the minor party DIMAR.
-Similarly, the coalition that was created after the 2015 elections between SYRIZA, a left wing party, and ANEL, a populist right party, was based on their common views regarding Europe.
+A new split in the party system ideology (created during the economic crisis) which was evident in the 2012 elections was a pro- or anti-European stance.
+This resulted in an unprecedented coalition between the major traditional parties New Democracy and PASOK and the minor party DIMAR.
+Similarly, the coalition that was created after the 2015 elections between SYRIZA, a left-wing party, and ANEL, a populist right party, was based on their common views regarding Europe.

 This period of turmoil also saw the rise of the controversial far-right party Golden Dawn.
 It became a third party in parliament after the 2015 elections.

-In 2018 the past major party PASOK merged with other centrist parties and created the Movement of Change (KINAL) formation.
+In 2018, the past major party PASOK merged with other centrist parties and created the Movement of Change (KINAL) formation.

 The elections in 2019 saw a return to a single party government with the continuously dominant New Democracy claiming the majority in parliament.